Noncommutative maximal inequalities associated with convex functions: Abstract

 \section{Abstract}

-We prove the noncommutative moment Doob inequality, the noncommutative moment Dunford-Schwartz maximal ergodic inequality for positive contractions, and the noncommutative moment Stein maximal ergodic inequality for symmetric positive contractions.
-As a consequence, we obtain the noncommutative moment Burkholder-Davis-Gundy inequality.
-The key ingredient in our proofs is a moment form of the Marcinkiewicz type interpolation theorem for maximal functions in the noncommutative setting, which we establish in this paper.
+We prove several noncommutative maximal inequalities associated with convex functions, including a Doob type inequality for a convex function of maximal operators on noncommutative martingales, noncommutative Dunford-Schwartz and Stein maximal ergodic inequalities for a convex function of positive and symmetric positive contractions.
+The key ingredient in our proofs is a Marcinkiewicz type interpolation theorem for a convex function of maximal operators in the noncommutative setting, which we establish in this paper.
+These generalize the results of Junge and Xu in the $L^p$ case to the case of convex functions.